richnoah/Daily-Job-Agent/README.md

 - Executes **hourly via GitHub Actions** with concurrency control to prevent overlap.
 - Persists state between runs by committing the database back to the repository.

+## Note
+- The free version of SERPAPI has rate limits that will impact how often your job can run.

 ---

 ## Repository Structure